Braves vs. Dodgers Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Mookie Betts and others are available when the Atlanta Braves visit the Los Angeles Dodgers at Dodger Stadium on Friday at 10:10 PM ET.
+Player prop bet options for Mookie Betts, Ronald Acuna Jr. and others are listed when the Los Angeles Dodgers host the Atlanta Braves at Dodger Stadium on Saturday (at 9:10 PM ET).

 Bet on this matchup or its props with BetMGM!